Non-Governmental Organisations (NGOs)

 Triodos Bank is a member of banking associations across Europe and is engaged in governmental and supervisory consultations with a focus on maintaining a diverse banking landscape and fair and effective regulatory conditions for small and medium-sized banks.

 Triodos Bank’s profile has developed rapidly in recent years in all the countries where it operates, via coverage in the media in particular.
 In addition to media coverage, Triodos Bank uses social media, such as Twitter, Facebook and LinkedIn, and its website to communicate news, attract new co-workers and to engage with stakeholders interested in its story.

 The organisation regularly invites journalists to discuss new innovations and themes that its work addresses, highlighting the potential for a more transparent, diverse and sustainable banking industry.
-For instance, Peter Blom was interviewed by the Financial Times about the UN Principles for Responsible Banking and sustainable banking.
-Our Chief Economist Kees Vendrik was interviewed by several media (including Foreign Affairs) last year about the Dutch Climate Agreement and other, and more general economic subjects.
+For instance, in the Netherlands our Chief Economist Kees Vendrik was interviewed by the television programme Buitenhof about our vision to reset the economy.
+CEO Peter Blom was interviewed by international media about sustainable finance, including El Pais in Spain.